-Bitter gourd is a healthy and quite-often recommended food for diabetics.
-But, it is quite bitter as the name suggests.
-If you are looking for a bitter gourd recipe that is less bitter and more tasty, this is the one.
+Bitter gourd is a healthy and often-recommended food for people with diabetes.
+But, it is quite bitter, as the name suggests.
+If you are looking for a bitter gourd recipe that is less bitter and more tasty, then this is the one.

 Here is a simple, easy-to-do, yet delicious bitter gourd recipe with minimal ingredients and minimal cooking time.
 The stir fry goes well with rice/roti and is perfect for lunch or dinner.

 - Step 1: Cut open the bitter gourd and remove the seeds.
 After removing the seeds, chop the vegetables into small pieces of about ¼ inch size.
 Chop the onion and tomato into tiny pieces.

 - Step 2: Take a heavy-bottomed pan and place it on high flame.
 Add a teaspoon of oil and then add cumin seeds.
 Once the flavour of cumin seeds releases, add the chopped onions.
 Reduce the heat, and let the onions turn translucent.
 Add garlic paste and the chopped tomato.

 - Step 3: And then, add chilli powder, coriander seeds powder, turmeric powder, and salt.
 Mix everything well.
 Now, add the chopped gourd pieces and thoroughly mix the ingredients.
 Close the pan with a lid and allow it to cook for about 10 minutes.
 Garnish with fresh coriander leaves and serve hot.